 The Governance Committee will also be charged with creating a process by which the general community will have the opportunity to provide input for the annual Governing Board self-evaluation.
 A third tool the committee will create will be a school community governing board feedback form.
 The school community will be given the opportunity to compete the form during a set time window in the spring.
 The Governing Board will decide on the final time window, and it will be in time for the Governance Committee to collect and tally the information before the July Board meeting.
 The school community input form has not been created as of the time of proposal's submission.
 However we anticipate that it will ask the school community for objective input regarding several operational areas of the school, and it will request subjective input and thoughts regarding improvement as well.
 This form will also include inquiries regarding the customer service that the community experiences when interacting with school staff and/or the Board Members.
-Included in the customer service inquiry will be an opportunity for the community to directly address their satisfaction with the handling of any grievances brought to the attention to any school or Board personnel.
+Included in the customer service inquiry will be an opportunity for the attention to any school or Board personnel.
 Feedback obtained from the community will reviewed by the Governing Board at the July Board meeting.

-Total Points Available Expectations 8 A complete response must Identify a plan for annual governing body self-evaluation, include action steps, timelines, responsible parties, and identified criteria or standards; include action steps to obtain feedback from, at a minimum, parents and families and all willing staff; The plan must include action steps to evaluate the effectiveness of the governing body in the following: maintaining regular membership that has all of the required qualifications and skill sets identified in question A.(2) meeting all training requirements

-- o ensuring student success and academic achievement - o ensuring fulfillment to the school's mission - o overseeing the stewardship and management of public funds and responsible government accounting - ensuring compliance with legal obligations related to government organizations and public schools - o selecting and overseeing a qualified and highly effective school leader - o addressing grievances received from staff and parents and families; and - Describe how the identified plan will focus on and support continuous improvement.
+Total Points Available Expectations 8 A complete response must Identify a plan for annual governing body self-evaluation, include action steps, timelines, responsible parties, and identified criteria or standards; include action steps to obtain feedback from, at a minimum, parents and families and all willing staff; The plan must include action steps to evaluate the effectiveness of the governing body in the following: maintaining regular membership that has all of the required qualifications and skill sets identified in question A.(2) meeting all training requirements ensuring student success and academic achievement ensuring fulfillment to the school's mission overseeing the stewardship and management of public funds and responsible government accounting ensuring compliance with legal obligations related to government organizations and public schools selecting and overseeing a qualified and highly effective school leader addressing grievances received from staff and parents and families; and Describe how the identified plan will focus on and support continuous improvement.
+INDEPENDENT REVIEWER EVALUATION: